ndemou/Out-PingStats/README.md

     powershell -exec bypass -c ". {cd $Env:USERPROFILE; iwr -useb https://raw.githubusercontent.com/ndemou/Out-PingStats/main/Out-PingStats.ps1 -OutFile Out-PingStats.ps1}"
     powershell -exec bypass -c "cd $Env:USERPROFILE; .\Out-PingStats.ps1 -PingsPerSec 2 www.somehost.com"

-## BUG WARNING
+## POSSIBLE LIMITATION/BUG
-**It seems that if you run this script from multiple windows in parallel (pinging different targets) you get false reports of lost pings**.
+**It seems that if you run this script from multiple windows in parallel, pinging different targets, you get false reports of lost pings** and the realtime graph at the top does not get updated.
 I have not had time to verify and/or investigate.

 ## How to use
     Out-PingStats   # by default it pings google.com at 5 pings per sec